bespoken/bespoken-docs/end-to-end/guide.md

 ### Ignore properties on demand

 Different platforms have different properties and sometimes is not possible to validate the same exact properties when running the test using another platform.
 For these cases, you can ignore a list of properties from your tests.
-Here is an example of a testing.json that have some properties ignored:
+Here is an example of a testing.json that has some properties ignored:

 ```json
 {